On completeness and dynamics of compact Brinkmann spacetimes: Introduction

 \subsection{Reduction to an (almost) locally homogeneous situation}

-Beyond completeness, we want to understand how Brinkmann spaces are made up?
+Beyond completeness, we want to understand how Brinkmann spacetimes are made up.
 In Section \ref{Cartan_Connection}, inspired by \cite{Fra}, we will prove the following result which will be next used to study the dynamics of $V$.

 \begin{theorem} Let $(M, g, V)$ be a compact Brinkmann spacetime.
-Then $M$ admits a core $N$, a closed subset of $M$, invariant under a finite index subgroup of $\Iso(M, g, V)$ such that
+Then $M$ admits a core $N$, a closed submanifold of $M$, invariant under a finite index subgroup of $\Iso(M, g, V)$.